Back to Top

-As in my previous blog we have learned few commands to perform unit testing .
-Today we will create a small custom module in magento 2 and will write test cases for it.
+As in the previous blog, we have learned a few commands to perform unit testing.
+Today we will create a small custom module in Magento 2 and will write test cases for it.

-Let’s start, now I am assuming that you are aware with the Magento Directory structure and know how to create custom module.
+Let’s start, now I am assuming that you are aware of the Magento Directory structure and know how to create a custom module in Magento 2.

-Step 2 : Create model Calculator here :
+Step 2: Create a model Calculator here :

 app/code/<vendorname>/<modulename>/Model/Calculator.php